M66B/FairEmail/docs/FAQ-fr-rCA.md

 Empty messages and/or corrupt attachments are probably being caused by a bug in the server software.
 Older Microsoft Exchange software is known to cause this problem.
 Mostly you can workaround this by disabling *Partial fetch* in the advanced account settings:

-Settings > Manual setup and more options > Accounts > tap account > tap advanced > Partial fetch > uncheck
+Paramètres > Configuration manuelle > Comptes > appuyez sur compte > appuyez sur Avancé > Récupération partielle > décocher

 After disabling this setting, you can use the message 'more' (three dots) menu to 'resync' empty messages.
 Alternatively, you can *Delete local messages* by long pressing the folder(s) in the folder list and synchronize all messages again.